 You can spend a week exploring different types of abstract art.
 By actually trying the different styles yourself you will come to appreciate the skills involved.
 In a week you can make about 7 different types of abstract painting, from self expression to geometry, learning about the meaning of line and colour, relationships of shape and form.
 Fascinating.
 This is a popular course in which students are delighted with their work.
 Not only that, they have gained an insight and appreciation of the work of many other artists.

 A sound knowledge of perspective is essential if you wish to draw or paint buildings, streets, furniture or other geometric objects.
 You will learn the basic rules of perspective with Pheona's easy-to-understand tuition, reinforced with demonstrations and illustrations.
 In a short time you will be able to apply the principles to scenery about you thus allowing you to improve your art work and take the difficulty out of those subjects.

 DRAWING AND PAINTING ANIMALS

 If you love animals take a week to explore how to draw and paint them well.
 We start by looking at structure and anatomy - it sounds serious, but it is fun and essential!
 Then we move on to drawing animals from photos and models and after that we can visit nearby stables of farms to work from life and develope sketchbook technique.

 Good composition is essential to making good paintings and not everyone has a natural grasp of this.
 You can learn quickly and easily how to make your paintings more dynamic by clever use of composition.
 This is usually a fun week and students are aimed by the improvement in their paintings by learning just a few basic rules.

-We also have clay, plaster, wood and sculpture materials as well as a well stocked tool shed.
-There is welding equipment and the blacksmith loves being amused by arty folk wanting to make things.
-As Pheona makes all sorts of things out of found objects you will find plenty of opportunity to be creative also with found objects.....
+There is usually also a supply of clay, plaster, wood and sculpture materials and a well stocked tool shed.
+As Pheona makes all sorts of things out of found objects you will find plenty of opportunity to be creative in this manner too.....